STRIPERSPACE.COM LOGO

 For plugging, normally an 8 or 9 foot rod is best.
 But I keep a 10 foot rod handy in case a blitz develops a little further out.
 So many rods!
 This is why you see beach buggies with rod racks filled with rods.
 Of course some fisherman also keep multiple rods rigged with different lures, so they can switch quickly.

 I have many rods, as does John.
-My favorites are Fenwick Salt Sticks.
-I also have two Lamiglass rods that are great.
+Lamiglass rods are my favorites, but I also have some Fenwick Salt Stick rods that are great.
 John's favorite is a St. Croix.
 There are many good rods on the market.

 Reels